rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 Backups for Cloud Databases have the following limitations:

 - Backup schedules cannot be directly assigned to instances that are part of an HA group.
-They must be applied to the HA group UUID instead.
+They must be applied to the universally unique identifier (UUID) for the HA group instead.
 - Only one backup schedule is allowed per instance, replica set, or HA group.

 ### Related articles